dyle71/death-of-krydort/README.md

 The original gameplay states: attribute + skill + D10 > 14 to succeed.

-Krydort has a BODY attribute of 6 and an Athletics skill of 0, making the act of swimming somehow demanding.
+Krydort has a DEX attribute of 6 and an Athletics skill of 2, making the act of swimming _somehow_ demanding.

 This tiny program tries to evaluate different alternatives to: